Platforms are not optional

 The hard part

-Platform work feels like cost when you’re staring down the cash gun.
-It isn’t.
-It’s the single largest long-term value driver in software.
+Platform work feels like cost when you’re staring down the barrel of the cash or delivery or launch gun.
+And, true - this is hair raising.
+Always remember though that it’s the single largest long-term value driver in software.